-Campers and RVs are going to need some routine maintenance and occasionally some repairs.
+When you buy an RV, a complete list of camper tools should come along with it.
+RV campers need routine maintenance and occasionally some repairs.
 You never know what the road will bring so be prepared.

-Have the right tools with you to make some simple repairs for better trips.
+Having the right tools with you for simple repairs leads to better RV trips.
 There are also some tools to keep at home the will make doing maintenance easier.
 Many of the tools listed are you might already own but investing in a set to keep in the camper will keep them ready when you need them.

 Before building your camper’s tool kit walk around it to see what types and sizes of fasteners it has and make sure that you have them as part of your tool kit.
 Nothing would be more frustrating than getting out your screw drivers to tighten up a couple of loose screws only to find every is held together with Torx screws and all you have is Philips.